 Low Sodium Artisan Bread is the way to go when you need a good hearty bread to make appetizer plates or something that will sop up a good savory stew or gravy dish.
 I usually make my standard bread in a bread machine.
 While this makes good sandwich bread, once in a while you need something a little more robust but still low sodium.
-That’s where an easy no knead artisan bread steps in that is still low sodium.
+That’s where an easy no-knead artisan bread steps in that is still low sodium.

 The dough literally only takes 5-10 minutes to mix up but needs 8 to 24 hours to rise.
 I usually make it the night before I plan on baking it and it works out perfect with no worries.
-If you must use after eight just hours, you should see lots of bubbles on the surface though this dough may not rise as much as you would think.
+If you must use it after just eight hours, you should see lots of bubbles on the surface though this dough may not rise as much as you would think.

 How Much Sodium is in Artisan Bread?

 |Typical sodium amount per serving||350 mg per cup?|

 |Sodium per serving for this recipe||3 mg per large slice|

 The sodium level in purchased artisan bread is really hard to nail down.
 Store-bought bread that I’ve looked at is 350mg of sodium per cup.
 Really, a cup of bread?
 How are we supposed to evaluate that?
 Let us just say it is extremely high.

 But not to worry about this Low Sodium Artisan Bread!
 It makes about an 8” round loaf so you can easily get 10 large slices at just 3mg per slice.
 And I’m being very generous and conservative here I think.
 This should leave plenty of room in your budget to add other flavorings if you desire.

 How To Serve and Use Your Artisan Bread